abbas99-hub/Job-Recommendation-System/README.md

 * Train the job recommendation model: python train_model.py
 * Evaluate the model performance: python evaluate_model.py
 * Serialize and containerize the trained model: python serialize_model.py and docker build -t job-recommendation .
-* Create an Azure Container Registry and push the container: az acr create --name job-recommendation-registry and docker push job-recommendation-registry.azurecr.io/job-recommendation
+* Create an AWS Elastic Container Registry and push the container: Follow the AWS ECR documentation to create a registry and push the container image.
-* Deploy the model on Azure Kubernetes Service (AKS): az aks create --resource-group job-recommendation-group --name job-recommendation-aks --node-count 2 and kubectl apply -f deployment.yaml
+* Deploy the model on AWS Elastic Kubernetes Service: Follow the AWS EKS documentation to create a Kubernetes cluster and deploy the containerized model.
 * Access the deployed job recommendation API and make requests to receive personalized recommendations.

 #### Please feel free to contribute to this project by submitting pull requests or opening issues.